swiftlang/swift-evolution/proposals/NNNN-add-result.md

 }

 extension Result where Error: Swift.Error {
+  /// Unwraps the `Result` into a throwing expression.
+  ///
+  /// - Returns: The success value, if the instance is a success.
-  public func unwrapped() throws -> Value {
+  /// - Throws:  The error value, if the instance is a failure. public func unwrapped() throws -> Value {
     switch self {
     case let .success(value): return value